Skip to content

 0.5 / 1

-The company reports it scheduled on-site assessments for 124 suppliers (including both new and existing suppliers) in Taiwan and 290 in China in 2022.
+17 - The company reports that for the annual assessment plan, it scheduled 11 suppliers for on-site assessments, and 6 new suppliers underwent on-site assessments according to the development plan in Taiwan and China in 2023.
 The results of these assessments indicated a 100% qualification rate and a 100% achievement rate.
-However, this information does not cover all operations of the company.
+However, this information does not cover all of the company's operations.

 • P